Can A Child Choose With Which Parent They Want To Live With In Pennsylvania?

 - Is there any present and/or past abuse committed by a parent or a member of the parent’s household?

-- What are the duties performed by each parent on behalf of the child?
+- What are the duties each parent performs on behalf of the child?

 - What are the child’s need for stability and continuity in terms of education, family life, and community life?